Catherine' Kiddy' Ann Coward

 |John L. Bailey|

-Born somewhere in South Carolina about 1841 and died somewhere in Florida about 1864.
+Born somewhere in South Carolina about 1841 and died in Lake City, Florida on May 12, 1864.
 He was about 23 years old.

 |Samuel D. Bailey|